 - A $10,000 incentive and co-working membership is being offered by Tulsa, Oklahoma to remote workers who decide to live in the town for a minimum of a year

 - Alaska and Colorado are also two of the multiple places that also provide moving incentives in cash, or sometimes land or housing to bring in new people into their communities.

 - Despite Japan’s population, it still offers free houses to people who are willing to pay the taxes and fees.

 So, should you consider moving to one of these cities offering financial incentives?
 Maybe you don’t necessarily have to.
-When making a decision on the best city to relocate with no money, you need a place where:
+When making a decision on the best city to relocate to with no money, you need a place where: